 Having a strategic branding consultant on the roster alongside interior designers and architects may not be common practice, but Jason Dallas Design, an interdisciplinary design firm, takes that modifier seriously and saw the need for its clients.

-Primary work has included client brand development and copywriting for design proposals, letters of intent, industry publications, and the firm's website.
+Primary work has included client brand development and copywriting for design proposals, letters of intent, industry publications, the firm's website, and sister company, Supplied Design.

-A favorite project was with Business Air.
+Most notable among the client projects was a brand refresh with Business Air.
 What started as a typical brand assessment for the redesign of a number of the charter airline's terminals, expanded into a full-scale rebrand of the airline itself, from its collateral all the way to the logo on the planes themselves.
-This project really took-off and soared to new heights. ;)
+This project really took-off and soared to new heights.
+(My sincere apologies for that last sentence).

 Collaborated on Creative Retail Packaging (CRP)'s brand update and crafted copy for their new website.
 CRP is an end-to-end branding and design packaging firm that works with some of the world's biggest businesses, as well as boutique brands looking for a competitive edge.
 Brand writing for branding specialists is akin to performing in front of a jury of experts, but instead of finding the task intimidating, working alongside such a creative and passionate team was incredibly rewarding and stimulating.